SecurityGeekIO/zscaler-sdk-python-v2/README.md

     main()
 ```

 You should now see logs in your console.
 Notice that API Credentials i.e `clientId` and `clientSecret` are **NOT** logged to the console; however, Bearer tokens are still visible.
-We still advise to use caution and never use `DEBUG` or `verbose` level logging in production.
+We still advise to use caution and never use `verbose` level logging in production.

 What it being logged? `requests`, `responses`, `http errors`, `caching responses`.